shodown96/cph-assessment/Ticket_Breakdown.md

 This function should run everytime the facility (whoever handles the Agent's information in the hiring facility) stops typing when inputting a value for the custom ID (`id_by_facility`).

 **Note:**
-Only facility related information should be editable by the facility and only necessary information should the facility be able to view.
+The facility should have the ability to edit only the information relevant to them, specifically related to the facility.
+Additionally, the facility should be granted access to view only the necessary information.

 ## How the Custom Agent IDs should be rendered in the reports